dwarvesf/brainery/README.md

 ## Getting Started

 The general idea is getting this repository to load as a "vault" in Obsidian.
 The configuration files are baked into the repository, so you don't need to mess with the settings.
+### Prerequisites

+For our tech people, you only need `git` and some basic knowledge on how to clone a repository, and you should be good.
+For everyone else, we recommend installing the following packages:

+- G

+### Working with our content

 1. Clone this repository with either git or GitHub Desktop.
 You can get started with GitHub Desktop here: https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop.
 Otherwise:
 	```